+The plan was altered almost immediately by something my plan couldn’t have predicted.
+On October 1st it started to rain – cold rain.
 As Forrest Gump put it, “We been through every kind of rain there is.
 Little bitty stingin’ rain, and big ol’ fat rain, rain that flew in sideways, and sometimes rain even seemed to come straight up from underneath”.
 We got a deluge of over 2.3 inches and had to move the heifers more quickly to prevent pugging and muddy feet over the pristine forage.
 Then Hurricane Florence rolled through 6 days later and we lost a few days of the plan.
 It rained 28 days out of the next 40 and we didn’t see a killing frost until an astonishing November 11th (Oct.
 10th is normal).
 Northeast farmers know exactly what I’m talking about.

 What I was leaving behind me which was not exactly ideal:

 The forage was so lush, those darn cows took more than I anticipated (duh!) and the wet weather made for more waste.
 Even though it was wet, our forage plan was still in the ballpark.
 And after 15 or so days, you’re thinking it will probably dry out and be a nice fall.
 Nope.
 By the last scheduled grazing rotation, I was behind a week and it was getting colder and the forage left didn’t have much energy.
 So I was feeling and seeing the proverbial “wall”.

 October 25th The day of my organic inspection with rain taking its toll on the land and my nerves: